tce-dip-products/.github/.github/PULL_REQUEST_TEMPLATE/dbt.md

 - [ ] My pull request represents one logical piece of work.
 - [ ] I have materialized my models appropriately.
 - [ ] I have added appropriate tests and documentation to any new models.
-- [ ] I have updated the README file.

 ## Added/updated tests?